folbricht/umbrella/README.md

 - `sample-behaviors` - List indicators associated with a sample

 See `investigate <command> -h` for details on any command and available options.

+#### `enforcement` Subcommands

+- `list-domains` - List domains currently on the blocklist (includes pagination)
+- `list-all-domains` - List all domains currently on the blocklist
+- `delete-domain` - Remove a domain from the blocklist

+See `enforcement <command> -h` for details on any command and available options.

 ### Links